B-UMMI/Chewie-NS/docs/user/tutorial.rst

                may download data if the identifiers you have chosen match any record but will not upload any data to the main instance).

-The tutorial has 9 steps:
+The tutorial is divided into 9 steps:

 - Getting started - tutorial datasets: brief description of the general structure of the tutorial datasets that are available.